MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Related Work

 \subsection{Limited Communication}

 To overcome the challenge of limited communication, many recent works focus on the joint planning of inter-robot communication and autonomous exploration.
-The straightforward solution would be to establish a communication network covering the entire environment by pre-deploying communication devices, such as \cite{bi2023cure, yu2021smmr}.
-However, this approach is limited to known environments or small-scale laboratory settings and cannot be applied to large-scale unknown environments.
-A more practical approach is to design exploration strategies that explicitly take into account the communication constraints among the robots.
-The survey in~\cite{banfi2015communication} provides a quantitative comparison of different communication-constrained exploration strategies, including~\cite{rooker2007multi} and \cite{pei2013connectivity}.
-The work in~\cite{klaesson2020planning} reports the systematic techniques developed for the DARPA subterranean challenge, where a mixed integer program is formulated over the mobility-communication network.
-Furthermore, the work by~\cite{asgharivaskasi2025riemannian} introduces a Riemannian optimization approach for efficient exploration and inter-robot communication.
-A scalable strategy based on reinforcement learning is proposed in \cite{wang2024distributed} with one-hop communication to reduce the planning complexity.
-The work in \cite{asgharivaskasi2024distributed} presents a distributed optimization method for the collaborative mapping of semantic octrees in order to limit the communication overhead while ensuring consistency.
+A straightforward solution is to establish a communication network covering the entire environment by pre-deploying communication devices~\cite{bi2023cure, yu2021smmr}.
+However, this approach is limited to known or small-scale environments and cannot be applied to large-scale unknown scenarios.
+A more practical approach designs exploration strategies that explicitly account for communication constraints~\cite{pei2013connectivity}.
+Systematic techniques for mobility-communication networks have been developed, such as formulating a mixed integer program for the DARPA subterranean challenge~\cite{klaesson2020planning}.
+Other methods include a Riemannian optimization approach for efficient exploration~\cite{asgharivaskasi2025riemannian}, a reinforcement learning strategy with one-hop communication~\cite{wang2025multirobot,tan20254cnetdiffusionapproachmap}, and distributed optimization for semantic mapping and its representation to limit communication overhead~\cite{asgharivaskasi2025riemannian}.